foreverfl/vscode/docs/cpp/config-linux.md

    ![Breakpoint in main](images/cpp/breakpoint-in-main.png)

-   Then press `kb(workbench.action.debug.start)` to start execution from the current line in the standard library header.
+   Then press `F5` to start execution from the current line in the standard library header.
 Execution will break on `cout`.
 If you like, you can press `kb(editor.debug.action.toggleBreakpoint)` again to toggle off the breakpoint.

    When the loop has completed, you can see the output in the **Debug Console** tab of the integrated terminal, along with some other diagnostic information that is output by GDB.